lordmahakaal/Mitre-taxii/README.md

-Governance:
-This GitHub public repository (https://github.com/lordmahakaal/Mitre-taxii)) was created in line with the OASIS Cyber Threat Intelligence (CTI) TC as an OASIS TC Open Repository to support open source resources related to Technical Committee work.
-While it is associated with the sponsor TC, its development priorities, leadership, intellectual property terms, participation rules, and other matters of governance are separate from the OASIS TC Process.
-Contributions made to this TC Open Repository are subject to open source license terms expressed in the BSD-3-Clause License, which was selected as the "Applicable License" when the TC Open Repository was created.

-As per "Public Participation Invited," contributions to this OASIS TC Open Repository are welcomed from all parties, whether or not affiliated with OASIS.
-Participants must have a GitHub account, but no fees or OASIS membership obligations are required.
-Participation is expected to align with the OASIS TC Open Repository Guidelines and Procedures, the open-source LICENSE designated for this particular repository, and the requirement for an Individual Contributor License Agreement that governs intellectual property.

 Capabilities:
 * Multi-Source Data Integration: The system integrates data from diverse sources, including network logs, STIX/TAXII threat data, and external threat intelligence feeds.